 A few months ago I attended the Boston Startup Expo & Tech Job Fair on behalf of CC aiming not only to become more involved in the community, but also to discover intriguing and talented individuals who would thrive at CC.
-I had one conversation in particular with a lovely young woman two-years-removed from MIT, about what CC is like behind the scenes.
+I had one conversation in particular with a woman two-years-removed from MIT, about what CC is like behind the scenes.
 After my previous blog about CC’s inner workings was so well-received, and because I knew all of my avid readers (hi mom!) were waiting with bated breath for my next entry, I had the great idea to share this conversation with the masses.

 This chat with “Jane” went something like this: She informed me that in the two years since graduation she has found that she really enjoys program management.
 But, she, being an MIT alum, also wants to remain technical.
 She has found that at most companies she would have to choose between the two paths; take the PM route and manage people, or choose the technical road and miss out on that management experience.

 At this point a smile crept across my face, as this conversation again reminded me why this last year has been a blast.
 I warned her that while I didn’t want to come across as a salesman, at CC this conundrum that she had described doesn’t exist.
 Instead of being forced to choose between technical problem-solving and effective management, you can do both…at the same time!
 You do not have to fear that you will be pigeon-holed or left feeling unsatisfied.